 We understand that an image may be helpful for some readers; however, we are not able to provide an aerial image of the study fields due to their anonymous nature (as requested by the landowner).
 Readers of the study within the local region could easily identify the specific field if an image was included.

 We added three supplemental figures to address this comment since we felt the manuscript was already long.
-Figure S4 includes the study location in relation to the northeast united states.
+Figure S4 includes the study location in relation to the northeast United States.
 Figure S5 is a rough schematic of the field sites.
 Figure S6 shows the sampling equipment and infrastructure.

 Furthermore, please extend the discussion of the obtained results with published results in the literature.